 There are two basic authorization options: Instant Authorization and External Authorization.
 The latter is useful when someone wants to share their document with you without sharing their account directly.
 Use Instant Authorization now.

 Now you want to select the Google Drive files to import.

 First, you need to select a spreadsheet.

 Find and select your spreadsheet document named level.

 Then select the individual sheet.
 Our ‘level’ document contains only one ‘level’ sheet, so select that one.
 It will appear on the right side of the screen as one of the Selected sheets to be added to the project.

-When you Create Sheet, you should obtain a result like the one below.
-Then, click on the Run Extraction command on the right.
-This will create a background job extracting the selected sheet from the Google Drive document and loading it into Storage.
+When you Add Sheet, you should obtain a result like the one below.
+Then click on the Run Extraction command on the right.
+This will create a background job, extracting the selected sheet from the Google Drive document and loading it into Storage.

 When a job is running, a small orange circle appears under Last runs, along with RunId and other info on the job.
 Green is for success, red for failure.
 Click on the indicator, or the info next to it for more details.

 The extractor automatically creates an output bucket and a table; here it is

 in.c-keboola-ex-google-drive-548902224.level-level.
 Click on the name of the output table to check its contents.